 Each section and sub-section should be clearly labeled using a consistent notation format.
 Do not use sub-sub-sections.

 Footnotes and endnotes are not permitted.
 All information must be placed in the body of the manuscript.

-Quoted matter, whether in text or notes, should be between double quotation marks (“xxx”).
-Substantial quotations (of 40 words or more) should appear as a stand alone, indented paragraph, without quotation marks.
+Quoted matter, whether in text or notes, should be between double quotation marks (“xxx”), with punctuation occurring within the quotation marks ("xxx,").
+Quotations of 40 words or more should appear as a standalone, indented paragraph, without quotation marks.